liquinlab/elm-smile/docs/components.md

 Vite is a super-optimized build tool that can take the SFC files and turn them into a webpage that can be loaded in a browser.
 This aspect of Vite is similar to other build tools you might have heard of including Webpack, Parcel, or Rollup.
+It takes in the .vue file and outputs a .html, .js, and .css file you can load in a browser.

-Building a website might seem like a unnecessary complexity, but is fairly common (if you've used Overleaf to write a paper you are familar with letting a program "build" your paper into a PDF).
-It even offers a number of advantages.
+Building a website might seem like an unnecessary complexity, but is fairly common (if you've used Overleaf to write a paper you are familiar with letting a program "build" your paper into a PDF).
+It even offers several unique advantages.

-First, the build process can optimize the code for quick loading (e.g., when Vite processes the SFC files it can remove comments and whitespace making the imported code smaller and faster to load over the web).
-Second, the build process can strip out unused functions from libraries you use.
+First, the build process can optimize the code for quick loading (e.g., when Vite processes the SFC files it can remove comments and whitespace, a process call "minifying", making the imported code smaller and faster to load over the web).
+Second, the build process can strip out unused functions from the libraries you use.
 So for example, the
 [simplest method](https://www.jspsych.org/7.3/tutorials/hello-world/#step-3-create-a-script-element-and-initialize-jspsych)
 of using JSPsych you import the current version of the library which includes all the functions of JSPsych even if you never use them.
 In contrast, Vite, through it's build function can analyze your code and only include the parts of the library that you actually use.
 This is called **tree-shaking** and is a powerful way to reduce the size of your website.
 Finally, the build process can **code-split** your website.
-This means that the build process can break your website into smaller pieces that can be loaded on demand or in parallel.
+This means that the build process can break your website into smaller pieces that can be loaded on demand or in parallel (breaking the code into multiple .js file "chunks").
 This has a huge impact on the speed of your website/experiment and is especially important for collecting data from populations with slow internet connections.

 ## Learning Vue